kasbench/globeco-trade-service/cursor-log.md

 Request: Please fix the attached two failures

 Action: Set the default value of the 'submitted' field to false in the TradeOrder entity, ensuring new entities have submitted == false unless explicitly set otherwise.
 This resolves assertion errors in repository and controller tests.

+Added tests for the submitTradeOrder endpoint (POST /api/v1/tradeOrders/{id}/submit) in TradeOrderControllerTest.
+This includes:
+- Setup in @BeforeEach to ensure required ExecutionStatus (id=1), TradeType (id=1), and Destination (id=1) exist.
+- testSubmitTradeOrder_Success: Validates successful execution creation and tradeOrder.submitted=true.
+- testSubmitTradeOrder_NotFound: Validates 404 for nonexistent tradeOrder id.
+- testSubmitTradeOrder_BadRequest: Validates 400 for invalid order_type.
+- testSubmitTradeOrder_MissingDestination: Validates 400 for nonexistent destinationId.

+All changes maintain codebase consistency and follow project conventions.

+Fixed the type of quantityOrdered in Execution entity, ExecutionResponseDTO, and all related code to BigDecimal.
+Updated TradeOrderServiceImpl to set quantityOrdered as BigDecimal.
+Updated testSubmitTradeOrder_Success to assert the correct value and type for quantityOrdered ("10.00").
+This resolves the 400 error and ensures type consistency across the codebase.

+Added logging to TradeOrderController.submitTradeOrder and a toString() override in TradeOrderSubmitDTO to help diagnose the persistent 400 error in the submit endpoint test.
+This will confirm if the controller is being entered and what the deserialized DTO looks like.

+Resolved the BigDecimal serialization issue for ExecutionResponseDTO: added BigDecimalTwoPlacesSerializer to ensure all BigDecimal fields are serialized as strings with two decimal places.
+Updated ExecutionResponseDTO to use this serializer for quantityOrdered, quantityPlaced, quantityFilled, and limitPrice.
+All TradeOrderControllerTest tests now pass, including the strict JSONPath assertion for "10.00".